Inside: Lessons learned from my short career in sales, cold-calling, Kevin Garnett, and some serious luck.

 According to my budget, after rent, groceries, loan repayment, and train fare I would have a total of $3.50 extra a month.
 IF I sold at least two season ticket packages a month… So I was totally fine.

 Meanwhile, my dad was begrudgingly moving boxes out of my childhood bedroom anticipating my speedy return.

 Since I’m stupid competitive I made it through my call lists in record time, and even managed to make some sales in the early part of that summer.
 A couple of months in and I was hanging in there, by a very precarious Ramen filled thread, but I was hanging in there.

 But then one day in late July I show up to work and there was a buzz in the air.

-“Did you hear we might get Kevin Garnett?”
-“No seriously, I think Kevin Garnett is coming to the Celtics…” “We have a staff meeting in 10 minutes… do you really think we are getting Kevin Garnett?”
+“Did you hear about Kevin Garnett coming to the Celtics?”
+“No seriously, I think Kevin Garnett is coming to the Celtics…” “We have a staff meeting in 10 minutes… do you really think we could actually get Kevin Garnett?”

 For those unfamiliar with Kevin Garnett, he’s very good at basketball.
 Like Beyonce level good at basketball.
 This was a big deal.

 As a staff, we officially found out about a day before it was public information, which gave us a day to call our potential clients and say “Um, I can’t tell you anything.
 But if you were thinking about buying tickets, maybe do it now.
 K?
 Oh also, how’s Timmy’s tennis elbow?
 Did you make it to see Wicked?”